UMassCDS/slurmcollie/README.md

 interact with the console).
 - Your functions can take any number of arguments.
 If you want to run multiple reps in a single launch, one or more arguments should distinguish reps (unless you just want to do the same thing over and over, presumably with randomization).
-See `launch()` under Using slurmcollie below for details on how to pass arguments.
+See `help(launch)` for details on how to pass arguments.
 - Your functions should not return values, as these will be printed in the log files but not otherwise captured.
 Your code must provide side-effects, typically by writing to files.
-- Your functions must use library or package mechanisms to attach any needed packages, which should be installed before launching.
+- Your functions must use `library()` or package mechanisms to attach any needed packages, which should be installed before launching.
 - You may provide an optional finishing function at launch, to be run after each jobs done, triggered by `info()`.
 This is intended to support updating databases in the calling code.